Deltares/dfm_tools/README.md

 	- open 'Spyder(dfm_tools_env)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_env)
 	- if launching Spyder gives a Qt related error: remove the system/user environment variable 'qt_plugin_path' set by an old Delft3D4 installation procedure.
 	- test by printing dfm_tools version number: ``import dfm_tools; print(dfm_tools.__version__)`` (to double check if you are working in the venv where dfm_tools_env was installed)
-	- to get figures in separate windows: go to Tools > Preferences > IPython console > Graphics > change graphics backend to 'Automatic' and restart Spyder (or the kernel).
 	- copy the code from [Example usage](#example-usage) to your own scripts to get starteds
 - to update dfm_tools:
 	- open command window (or anaconda prompt)